This page contains affiliate links, which means we may receive compensation if you complete a form.

 Taking out an unsecured personal loan to pay off credit card debt is a good idea when you clear it out permanently.
 Eliminating high-interest revolving balances has long-term benefits for your FICO score and your overall financial health – as long as it truly goes away and never comes back.

 Request a personal loan here.
-People with verifiable earnings and good ratings despite the high level of revolving debt often qualify.
+(Affiliate Link) People with verifiable earnings and good ratings despite the high level of revolving debt often qualify.
 Transfer the revolving balance to the new installment contracts in order to reduce what you owe aggressively.

 Boost your borrowing credentials by saving money and enforcing discipline with fixed payments.